vedicastrology123/vedicastrology.github.io/about.md

 Vedic Astrology is a vast subject.
 It is practiced in India, for many years, and has to strong foundation on Hindu Philosophy of Karma and Dharma.

-To collect and share all the information to the general public, is the aim of these Github Pages.
+Share information on Vedic Astrology to the general public, is the aim of these Github Pages.